smartdevicelink/sdl_evolution/proposals/NNNN-POI-Service-Supported.md

 ## Impact on existing code

-As new application services are added, Core, iOS, Java Suite, and RPC need to be modified.
+As new application services are added, Core needs new functionality implementation.
+It is also necessary to add parameters to RPC.

 ## Alternatives considered

-As new application services are added, Core, iOS, Java Suite, and RPC need to be modified.
+A method to expand the RPC function to send and receive between App and Native, and to share information between Apps.
 However, a similar proposal is already rejected in [SDL-0130-SendLocation-for-Mobile-Nav](https://github.com/smartdevicelink/sdl_evolution/blob/master/proposals/0130-SendLocation-for-Mobile-Nav.md).